Scott2bReal/ROBOCAP/README.md

 discretion to gain the ability to roll twice and take the better result on any roll

-`ROBOCAP` keep track of who has how many caps, and can give players a history of all the caps they've earned.
+`ROBOCAP` keeps track of who has how many caps, and can give players a history of all the caps they've earned.

 ## Getting Started